Skip to main content

 You don't give someone a voice by speaking for them.

-You give them a voice by giving them a way to speak for themselves.
+You give them a voice by making the building answer.

 Or reach out: lukekist@tinkytown.com